levitatingpineapple/atreus/README.md

 - The bottom case is attached using eight 4mm long M2 bolts.
 - Added feet using 1mm thick rubber tape

-### Leds
+### Led

 ![image](docs/photos/4.jpg)

-- There are two openings controller's LEDs.
+- In the nice!nano's cover there are two openings for the LEDs.
 They can be filled with a dab of hot-glue before the print is removed form the bed to get a more diffused look *...for science, you monster.*